armory/docs/content/en/docs/armory-agent/agent-mtls.md

                     emptyDir: {}
                   - name: cert
                     secret:
-                      secretName: <your-secret-name>
+                      secretName: <clouddriver-secret-name>
 {{< /prism >}}

 ### Configure the plugin

-Configure the plugin to use the mounted certs in the `agent-plugin/config.yaml` file.
-Note that `certificateChain`, `trustCertCollection`, and `privateKey` values must in `file:///filepath/filename` format.
+In the `agent-plugin/config.yaml` file, configure the plugin to use the mounted certs.
+Note that `trustCertCollection`, `certificateChain`, and `privateKey` values must in `file:///filepath/filename` format.

 {{< prism lang="yaml" line="12-20" >}}
 apiVersion: spinnaker.armory.io/{{< param "operator-extended-crd-version" >}}